RubySteps/21-day-challenge/2_adventures/001/jbrains/13/README.md

 I need the Grid to expose itself as Grid Squares.
 If I can do that, then I can connect the view to the model and It'll Just Work<sup>SM</sup>.
 I intend to focus on that now.

+Unfortunately, I see a fundamental mismatch between what the GUI wants and what `LangtonsAntWalk` does.
+The GUI wants to update the domain through the Gateway object, but `LangtonsAntWalk` hides those details, instead only offering a single event to the outside world: `step_taken(how_many, ant)`.
+How do I combine these two things while keeping the domain in the dark about the GUI?

+Taking a few more seconds to think about it, it seems that `LangtonsAntWalk` publishes enough information through its `step_taken` event to give the GUI everything it needs, albeit in a quite annoying fashion: rather than the GUI being able to listen to the flipping of the color of a single square, it gets a new `ant` after each step, meaning that it would have to repaint the entire grid after each step.
+This feels wrong.
+And so I find myself stuck between two wrong choices: either `LangtonsAntWalk` has to change its design to accommodate the GUI, or the GUI has to do far more work than seems necessary.

+Hm.

 ## Reviewing The Plan

 This was the overall plan, in the middle of which we find ourselves.